prathamngundikere/prathamngundikere.github.io/content/post/My Blog Automation.md

 Make changes with your own file locations.

-> [!note] Note
+> Note
-> Add you git and push it GitHub atleast once before you run mega script.
+	Add you git and push it GitHub atleast once before you run mega script.
 I cannot spoon feed you everything

 Now time for **MEGA SCRIPT**.
 In your home directory create a file `sync.sh`